6 Proven Strategies for Successfully Promoting Content Across Social Media

 • Facebook: An audience looking for entertainment and value.
 Think, “share” first.
 What will make your audience want to share your post?
 Aim to spark emotions and interest with captions and headlines.

 • Instagram: An audience looking for stunning visuals.
 Which portion of your content is the most visually-pleasing piece?
 Share that!
-If there’s none, try creating an image to share with Pablo or Canva.
+If there’s none, try creating an image to share with Canva.

 • LinkedIn: An audience of professionals.
 How will your piece of content add value to the professional lives of your audience?
 Try and express those professional benefits in your LinkedIn updates.